smartparam/smartparam.github.io/doc/domain.md

 Name must be unique repository-wide.
 It is also the only identifier of parameter.
 If parameters from different repositories share the same name, repository registration order matters (first in, first out).
 This can be used to create server/environment-specific parameters with sensible defaults.

+#### Input levels

+How many levels are used to evaluate query.
+Equivalent to query vector length.
+Rest of the levels are treated as parameter output.
+For more on levels see *Level* section below.

 #### Cacheable